Is Sunscreen Zapping Your Energy and Harming Your Health?

 In fact, a ‘healthy glow’ indicates some regular sun exposure and is an external indicator of good vitamin D levels and lower skin cancer risk.
 Researchers have even found that people who used a UVB tanning bed had serum 25(OH)D concentrations (vitamin D) 90% higher than those of control subjects (2)

-To be fair, NICE advise that vitamin D is important and that some sunscreen-free skin exposure is required for to enable us to make it.
+To be fair, NICE advises that vitamin D is important and that some sunscreen-free skin exposure is required to enable us to make it.

 But, the overwhelming public health message is: use sunscreen or you will get skin cancer.